Nektar++ on ARCHER2

 export NEK_BUILD=$NEK_DIR/dist/bin

-export LD_LIBRARY_PATH=/opt/gcc/10.2.0/snos/lib64:$NEK_DIR/ThirdParty/dist/lib:$NEK_DIR/dist/lib64:$LD_LIBRARY_PATH
+export LD_LIBRARY_PATH=/opt/cray/pe/gcc/11.2.0/snos/lib64:$LD_LIBRARY_PATH:$NEK_DIR/ThirdParty/dist/lib:$NEK_DIR/dist/lib64:$LD_LIBRARY_PATH

 # Launch the parallel job

-srun --distribution=block:block --hint=nomultithread $NEK_BUILD/IncNavierStokesSolver naca0012.xml session.xml --npz 4 -i Hdf5 &> runlog
+srun $NEK_BUILD/IncNavierStokesSolver naca0012.xml session.xml --npz 4 -i Hdf5 &> runlog

-commands which defines NEK_DIR and NEK_BUILD environment variables, the former is the path to Nektar++ build directory and the latter to the solver executable location.
-Additionally, the third export is to add the libraries location to the system path, where each library path is separated from others by colon : .
-I also exported the library path for gfortran since when I tried to run, the run terminated with error that cannot find gfortran.
+Further, for more convenient the script contains two export commands which defines NEK_DIR and NEK_BUILD environment variables, the former is the path to Nektar++ build directory and the latter to the solver executable location.
+Additionally, the third export is to add the libraries location to the system path, where each library path is separated from others by colon :

 The job status can be monitored using squeue -u $USER